Pooka Williams Jr.: NFL

 Williams entered the draft as the 20th ranked running back, according to Sports Illustrated.
 He was projected as a seventh round pick.

 After going undrafted, Williams signed with the Cincinnati Bengals as an undrafted free agent on May 14, 2021, where he was reunited with his teammate from Kansas, Hakeem Adeniji.
 Williams moved to wide receiver for the Bengals.
 He was released on August 31, 2021.
 The following day, he was signed to the Bengals' practice squad.
 He was elevated to the active roster via a standard elevation on December 4, 2021.
 He made his NFL debut against the Los Angeles Chargers playing primarily as the team's kick returner for the game.

-On February 15, 2022, Williams signed a reserve/future contract.
+On February 15, 2022, Williams signed a reserve/future contract with the Bengals.
 He was waived on August 14, 2022.

-XFL
+XFL/UFL

-Williams was drafted by the DC Defenders in the seventh round of the 2023 XFL Draft.
+Williams was drafted by the DC Defenders in the seventh round of the 2023 XFL draft.
 He was waived by the Defenders and claimed off waivers by the St. Louis BattleHawks on March 8, 2023.
+He was released by the BattleHawks on March 21.
+The Defenders re-signed Williams on April 4, 2023.
+He was not a part of the roster after the UFL Dispersal Draft.
+On January 15, 2024, Williams was selected by the DC Defenders.
+He was released on April 22, 2024.
+On May 8, 2024, Williams signed with the San Antonio Brahmas of the United Football League (UFL).
+He was waived on August 23, 2024.

+IFL

+On January 16, 2025, Williams signed with the Massachusetts Pirates of the Indoor Football League (IFL).

 Personal life

 On July 19, 2021, Williams announced on his Twitter that he was expecting his first child, a girl.

-Following the end of his freshman season at Kansas, Williams was arrested for domestic battery on December 7, 2018.
-Following the arrest, Kansas head coach Les Miles announced that he will be suspended from team activities during the investigation.
-On January 9, 2019, he was granted a diversion for his arrest.